 At what age can you retire in Canada?

 The standard age for retirement in Canada is 65.
-However, Canadian citizens may start to receive retirement benefits as early as 60 or as late as 70, depending on their occupation.
+However, Canadian citizens may start to receive retirement benefits as early as 60 or as late as 70, depending on their occupation and financial situation.

-As a US citizen, it is unlikely you will receive retirement benefits from the Canadian government, but you may be able to roll over your Social Security benefits or pension from the US.
-If you receive Canadian citizenship or permanent residence by the time you are 65, you will qualify for benefits.
+As a US citizen, it is unlikely you will receive retirement benefits from the Canadian government.
+However, you could move to Canada and continue to receive your Social Security benefits.

 What is the average cost of retirement in Canada?

-The cost of retirement in Canada is high.
-Expats need an average of $756,000 to live comfortably.
+The cost of retirement in Canada is high compared to many other parts of the world.
+Expats need somewhere in the neighborhood of $1 million socked away to live comfortably.
 The exact cost for you will depend on the following factors:

 Your desired lifestyle